Supernatural (film): Production

 Supernatural reunited the Halperin brothers with their crew they had on White Zombie.
 This included screenwriter Garnett Weston and cinematographer Arthur Martinelli.
 They also had Oliver Lodge aboard as a technical director.
 Madge Bellamy wrote in her autobiography that the Halperin Brothers tried to get her from Paramount Studios for the lead role, but the studio insisted on signing Carole Lombard from Fox Studios.
 According to Bellamy, Lombard resented her role in the film as "her forte was comedy."

 Filming took place on the Paramount Studios lot in Los Angeles, California in the spring of 1933.
 Lombard's resentment towards the film often led to arguments on the set with Halperin.
 The 1933 Long Beach earthquake hit while filming which caused the cast and crew to run from the studio set shrieking in fright.

 Release

 Supernatural premiered at the New York Paramount on April 21, 1933.
-Durings its week-long theatrical run there, it grossed $23,300.
+During its week-long theatrical run there, it grossed $23,300.
 The film played at smaller theaters and even as a second film in a double feature.
 The film continued to screen throughout the year, opening in May in western cities such as Austin and Salt Lake City before opening in July in Salem, Oregon and Casper, Wyoming.
 It continued to screen in various U.S. cities through the Christmas season.

 Internationally, it premiered in Australia in July 1933 and in the United Kingdom on February 10, 1934.
 The film was not as much of a financial success as Halperin's previous film White Zombie.

 Due to the film's sexual content, it was rarely aired on television, similar to Island of Lost Souls and Murders in the Zoo.